-Minnesota State Colleges and Universities maintained a sound financial position in fiscal year 2015.
-The state of Minnesota's improved financial condition allowed the legislature to increase appropriations by \$101.0 million in fiscal year 2015 for the next two fiscal years.
-This enabled the system to continue to fund a freeze on fiscal year 2016 undergraduate tuition at our two year college while maintaining ongoing operations, implementing new programs tailored to meet the state's workforce needs, and implementing innovative strategies for managing the challenges and opportunities faced by higher education.
-This continued a trend we have seen over recent sessions, both in direct appropriations as well as through other support such as the Leveraged Equipment Program, as the state has increased its investment in Minnesota State Colleges and Universities in order to meet pressing workforce needs.
+Minnesota State maintained a sound financial position in fiscal year 2016.
+The state of Minnesota's improved financial condition allowed the legislature to increase appropriations by \$51.9 million in fiscal year 2016, following a \$33.8 million increase in fiscal year 2015.
+This enabled the system to continue to fund a freeze on fiscal year 2016 undergraduate tuition at two year colleges while maintaining ongoing operations, implementing new programs tailored to meet the state's workforce needs, and implementing innovative strategies for managing the challenges and opportunities faced by higher education.
+Undergraduate tuition at two year colleges will decrease by 1.0 percent in fiscal year 2017 and remain frozen at the universities.
+This continued a trend we have seen over recent sessions, both in direct appropriations as well as through other support such as the Leveraged Equipment Program, as the state has increased its investment in Minnesota State in order to meet pressing workforce needs.

 With tuition rates frozen, fluctuation in enrollment plays a bigger and more immediate impact; it will be critical to manage expenses at a rate that is less than the growth of revenue from state appropriations and tuition.
-Consistent with national trends, enrollment at Minnesota State Colleges and Universities is decreasing, fueled largely by demographic trends and the economic recovery, as it returns to pre-recession levels.
+Consistent with national trends, enrollment at Minnesota State is decreasing, fueled largely by demographic trends and the economic recovery, as it returns to pre-recession levels.
 The system has in place a number of strategic initiatives for managing enrollment, including programs to increase the retention and success of existing students and programs to address the needs of diverse populations traditionally underserved by higher education.

 The system completed the first stage of a significant strategic positioning effort in fiscal year 2015 and has developed implementation plans in conjunction with presidential work plan efforts for fiscal year 2016.
 The work is a multiyear effort and designed to engage faculty, students and staff on every campus in strong, collaborative leadership.
 The system will also continue its management of costs to ensure efficient, effective operations on behalf of current and future students.
 Examples include developing a shared services platform for common business operations and strategic sourcing for the purchase of goods and services.
-In a comparison of similar institutions, Minnesota State Colleges and Universities ranks 38 out of 51 states and the District of Columbia in overall administrative spending per student.
+In a comparison of similar institutions, Minnesota State ranks 33 out of 51 states and the District of Columbia in overall administrative spending per student.
 The system is committed to realizing further efficiencies over the next biennium.